Sigma Faucets Review & Rating Updated: 6/07/21

 The faucets are priced slightly lower than other quality luxury faucets made or assembled in North America, and even lower than many luxury faucets made in Asia.
 We consider the brand to be a good to very good value.

-If an excellent, well designed and engineered, stylish and awesomely finished American faucet is your dream, Sigma by American Faucet and Coatings Corporation is a faucet line you absolutely should look at.
+If a well-designed and -engineered, stylish and awesomely finished American faucet is your dream, Sigma by American Faucet and Coatings Corporation is a faucet line you absolutely should look at.

 The Sigma, Sigma Reserve, and Sigma Encore collections are reviewed here.
 The Butler collection is not.
 Once the collection is more established, we probably will review it, but not yet.